uma-dev/GCP-course/notes.md

 - **Preemptible VM** only last **24 hours**  or less due to system demands and they are 80% more cheaper but have a lot of disadvantages, e.g. not always available.
 - Also, Preemptible VM doesn't work with free tier credits.
 - The updated version of Preemptible VM is **Spot VM** and the key difference is that they **don't  have a maximum runtime**.
-- Spot VM has a Dynamic pricing wich represents 60-90% of discount to on-demand VM.
+- Spot VM has a Dynamic pricing which represents 60-90% of discount to on-demand VM.
 - When you apart an static ip address you'll be billed, even if you aren't using it!
 - The storage attached to a compute instance generate a bill. even if the compute instance is stopped.
 - Solutions to those problems are: Remove any static ip address that is not used and create budget alerts.